peteroupc/MailLib/docs/PeterO.Mail.Message.md

         System.Collections.Generic.IList languages,
         bool preferOriginals);

-Selects a body part for a multiple-language message ( `multipart/multilingual` ) according to the given language priority list and original-language reference.
+Selects a body part for a multiple-language message ( `multipart/multilingual`  ) according to the given language priority list and original-language preference.

 <b>Parameters:</b>